strukturag/libde265.js/README.md

 Pure JavaScript HEVC/H.265 video decoding library using libde265.

 Compiled from libde265 using Emscripten.
+Should run in all current browsers like Google Chrome 33+, Firefox 28+, IE 11+, Opera 20+ and Safari 7+ on OSX Mavericks.
+Older versions might work, but this is mostly untested.

 NOTE: This is a very early preview which needs more testing and lots of optimizations!